Skip to topmenuSkip to main navigationSkip to main content

 How does it work?

-• Ask your doctor if this injection is suitable for you.
+• Ask your doctor if this contraceptive is suitable for you.

-• A contraceptive injection protects you for 12 weeks.
+• The contraceptive injection protects you for 12 weeks.
+After that, you get a new injection.

 Where can you get the contraceptive injection?